-In 1999, Dr. Al Powers, director at Vanderbilt Diabetes Center, began volunteering at Siloam to provide diabetes and endocrine care.
-Anne Brown, MSN, BC-ADM and Kathleen Wolff, MSN, BC-ADM, also staff of the Vanderbilt Diabetes Center, soon followed.
-Elsie Nason, RN, Dr. Mike Fowler and Dr. Alan Graber (recently retired from the Eskind Diabetes Clinic) joined the team a few years later.
-Currently, this group of EDC diabetes experts maintains a weekly evening clinic to provide care for Siloam patients who require specialty diabetes and endocrine care.
-Anne Brown notes that, “One of the good things about Siloam is the continuity it provides for our Vanderbilt Clinic patients who lose their health insurance.
-I have referred many of my patients there who have lost their health insurance and I know that even though I can no longer see them at Vanderbilt, they will continue to receive good, competent care.”
+In 1999, Dr. Al Powers, Director of the Vanderbilt Diabetes Center, began volunteering at Siloam to provide diabetes and endocrine care.
+Anne Brown, MSN, BC-ADM and Kathleen Wolff, MSN, BC-ADM, also on the staff of the Vanderbilt Diabetes Center, soon followed.
+Elsie Nason, RN, Dr. Mike Fowler and Dr. Alan Graber (retired from the Eskind Diabetes Clinic) joined the team a few years later.
+This group of EDC diabetes experts maintains a weekly evening clinic to provide care for Siloam patients who require specialty diabetes and endocrine care.
+Brown says, One of the good things about Siloam is the continuity it provides for our Vanderbilt Clinic patients who lose their health insurance.
+I have referred many of my patients there who have lost their health insurance and I know that even though I can no longer see them at Vanderbilt, they will continue to receive good, competent care.

-The growing problem of obesity and type II diabetes in our country is definitely affecting the refugee and immigrant population as well—in some cases disproportionately so.
+The growing problem of obesity and type 2 diabetes in our country is affecting the refugee and immigrant population as well, often even moreso than people born here.
 To address this problem among Hispanic patients, a new level of partnership is emerging.
 This summer Siloam will be a community partner as Dr. Fowler and VMSII Luis Huerta survey Hispanic patients at Siloam to assess their level of understanding about diabetes.
 As part of his Emphasis Project, Luis hopes to develop culturally appropriate education modules that may be used in local churches and other faith-based settings to help stem the tide of this epidemic.